-Please note that the procurement of research and development services (R&D Services instrument) is exempted from the Public Procurement Act (BvergG 2018) as specified in Sec.
-9 (12) and is thus subject to a tendering process.
+Please note that the procurement of research and development services (R&D Services instrument) falls under the exemption provision of Sec.
+9 (12) of the Public Procurement Act (BvergG 2018) and is thus subject to a tendering process.
 The Climate and Energy Fund is the contracting entity for the R&D Services instrument.
 The FFG funding agency acts in the name and for the account of the Climate and Energy Fund.